Did Trump Just Kill The Trump Trade?

 "Given the confluence of factors that look set to send the dollar sharply higher, it's probably not realistic to believe that we'll continue to see a dollar that's just strong enough to help developed markets escape the deflationary doldrums, but not strong enough to destabilize the emerging world," I warned.

-YTD weakness not withstanding, data on dollar positioning and the outlook for policy divergence between the Fed and other developed market central banks seem to suggest that long USD is still in play.
+YTD weakness notwithstanding, data on dollar positioning and the outlook for policy divergence between the Fed and other developed market central banks seem to suggest that long USD is still in play.
 As such, we needed to get some kind of meaningful mitigant to back up the contention that the reflation story has truly run its course.
 The market seems to believe that Trump's comments in the Journal constitute just such a mitigating factor.

 Of course that's ironic, given that the reflation narrative revolves around Trump's plans for the economy.